 6. You Don't Have to Go Nude If You're Uncomfortable

-Here's the thing: Getting a spray tan while nude is completely and totally normal.
+Here's the thing: Getting a spray tan while nude is completely normal.
 Shaw has spray tanned "tens of thousands" of bodies.
 To her, like any other professional artist, nudity simply isn't a big deal.
-In fact, Shaw recommends going fully nude in order to ensure a perfectly even result.
+In fact, Shaw recommends going fully nude to ensure a perfectly even result.
 "When you have a tan line, it breaks your body up," she explains.

 Reference this information before and after your spray tans.
 Once you've had enough of them and/or found a specific artist and studio you trust, it becomes much easier to understand what works for you.
 To discover what works sooner rather than later, try taking notes on your phone before and after each spray tan, noting what products you used, how long you waited to shower, what DHA percentage the artist used, etc. This might help alert you to details that help and hinder your spray tan experience.